AcademyPgh/StarterKit/OSX/README.md

 Install Rails, create a new project, and run it.
 Does it work?

 Don't do this if you don't know how to, we'll work through it together later.

+Note to Jean from Jean:
+- `gem install rails`
+- `gem env`
+- find the gem path and add `/bin` to it
+- put that in front of the path